Pump Return, ProtoMAX®

 SAFETY IS YOUR RESPONSIBILITY.

-For your own safety, read this guide thoroughly and carefully before installing, operating, maintaining, or troubleshooting the equipment.
+For your own safety, read this guide thoroughly and carefully before the equipment is installed, operated, maintained, or issues are troubleshooted.

 Save these instructions.

 This guide contains important safety information for the equipment.
-Careful observance of the safety information will help prevent physical injury, damage to the equipment, and extend the equipment life.
+Careful compliance with the safety information helps prevent physical injury, damage to the equipment, and can extend the equipment's life.

 Equipment safety features, safety glasses, hearing protection, and more can reduce potential injury.
-Exercise caution when installing, operating, and maintaining the equipment.
-Safety guards and features will not guarantee your safety if you are careless, inattentive, or use poor judgment.
+Be careful when the equipment is installed, operated, and maintained.
+Safety guards and features do not guarantee your safety if you are careless, inattentive, or use poor judgment.
 If it feels dangerous, do not try it.

 YOU ARE RESPONSIBLE FOR YOUR SAFETY IN YOUR SHOP.